Lysreklamen/darkness-21/README.md

 ### Bulbs and loops

-You can target individual bulbs by using `allBulbs[0]` for the first bulb, `allBulbs[1]` for the second bulb, and so on. `allBulbs.length` tells you the number of bulbs, meaning that `allBulbs[allBulbs.length - 1]` is the last bulb.
+You can target individual bulbs by using `allBulbs[0]` for the first bulb, `allBulbs[1]` for the second bulb, and so on. `allBulbs.size` tells you the number of bulbs, meaning that `allBulbs[allBulbs.size - 1]` is the last bulb.
 If you want to go through all the bulbs, you can use a `for` loop.
 In this example, we set all the bulbs in turn to red with 0.1 seconds in-between:

 ```kotlin
 for (bulb in allBulbs) {